 The loss payee may also be someone who co-signed on the car loan.

 Examples of a loss payee:

 - Vehicle co-owner or-co signer who has an insurable interest in the property

 - An individual with whom a financial agreement has been made securing the property as collateral, such as a personal sale or a temporary personal loan

-- A financial institution like a bank or a finance company who loaned the funds for the purchase
+- A financial institution like a bank or a finance company that loaned the funds for the purchase

-Here’s the difference -- the loss payee doesn’t have to own the property.
-They simply have an insurable interest in it.
-A lienholder owns the property until the property is paid off.
+The main difference is that the loss payee doesn’t have to have an ownership stake in the property.
+They have an insurable interest in it.
+A lienholder owns the property until the loan is paid off.

-When you finance or lease a vehicle, you will be required to carry types of car insurance other than the minimum liability limits required by your state.
-Your lienholder or leasing company will require that you carry physical damage coverage of collision and comprehensive.
+When you finance or lease a vehicle, you must also carry specific types of car insurance beyond the minimum liability limits required by your state.
+Your lienholder or leasing company will require that you have physical damage coverage of collision and comprehensive.